 Since our little boy was still small, we mostly stayed in hotel rooms with the three of us.
 If you’re comfortable riding a scooter, it’s a great way to discover more of the surrounding area.
-Don’t forget to bring a baby carrier!
+Don’t forget to bring a baby carrier for travel around Vietnam!
 We hardly used our stroller and the carrier also comes in very handy when riding a scooter.

 Follow @FlipFlopGlobetrotters on Facebook!

 We love visiting Europe with a toddler!
 See the many reasons below why travel to Europe with a toddler is so amazing…

 Imagine, stunning beaches, cities with fun narrow alleyways to explore and national parks with some of the most incredible scenery.
 Croatia with a toddler is definitely one to put on your list as incredible vacation destinations with toddles.
 Contrary to popular belief, it’s easy to get around Croatia without a car by using buses and ferries (allowing you to leave car seats at home).

 There’s so much to explore in the cities, like Dubrovnik where you can walk along the old city walls or do a tour of the Klis Fortress while in Split with kids (especially exciting for Game of Thrones fans!).